-The Group estimates the useful lives of its depreciable property, plant and equipment, investment properties, intangible assets with finite life and biological assets at cost based on the period over which the assets are expected to be available for use.
+h.
+Estimation of useful lives of property, plant and equipment, investment properties, intangible assets with finite life and biological assets at cost period over which the assets are expected to be available for use.
 The EUL of the said depreciable assets are reviewed at least annually and are updated, if expectations differ from previous estimates due to physical wear and tear and technical or commercial obsolescence on the use of these assets.
 It is possible that future results of operations could be materially affected by changes in these estimates brought about by changes in the factors mentioned above.
 A reduction in the EUL of the depreciable property, plant and equipment, investment properties and intangible assets would increase depreciation and amortization expense and decrease noncurrent assets.